-Invisalign braces can be used to treat almost 90% of orthodontic cases.
+Clear aligners like Invisalign can be used to treat almost 90% of orthodontic cases.
 While the trays are mildly uncomfortable at first, there is no pain involved with these nearly invisible braces.

-In fact, a thesis released by Texas A&M University reveals that Invisalign treatment is more pleasant than traditional metal braces.
+In fact, a thesis released by Texas A&M University found that aligner treatment is more pleasant than traditional metal braces.
 Nearly invisible braces may also mean less (or no) pain medication is needed as you get used to your teeth shifting.

 Clear aligners, such as Invisalign also minimise discomfort because there are no wires to poke and break.
 However, since you can remove the trays, they may require a little self-discipline and motivation to wear consistently.